After rigorous searching for suitable student health insurances online, I stumbled upon the American visitor Insurance.

 Thank you American Visitor Insurance customer service for meticulously following through.
 I truly appreciate it.

 PPO stands for Preferred Provider Organization and is a network of health care providers.
 Insurance companies form these in order to control the costs of health care.

 PPO is a network of physicians that have agreed, by contract, to discount their rates for the respective PPO members.
 These physicians, specialists are known as preferred providers, and PPO members are free to see any of them, without any reference from their primary physicians.

 PPO members may also see non-contracted providers, these are known as non preferred providers.
 The co-payment fee for seeing a non preferred provider is generally higher than the preferred providers.

-Liaison Economy insurance has a PPO network of doctors and hospital in your region.
+Liaison Basic insurance has a PPO network of doctors and hospital in your region.
 To locate a provider within your area find link below:

 If you are not sick, routine physical exam is not covered as it is one of the exclusions from the brochure.
 (Routine physicals, inoculations, or other examinations where there are no objective indications or impairment in normal health.)

 If you get sick and your doctor requires you to have some blood test done for example, then it will be covered.

 You can get this information by calling the toll free number of the insurance company or by visiting the insurance company web site.
 The toll free number should be on the insurance card that you receive on purchasing the insurance plan.
 If you are searching for a particular doctor, the website will likely be easier for you.